joffreybesos/d2r-mapview/README.md

 1. This repository:
 This repo is an AutoHotKey script, you can either install AutoHotkey which will allow you to run `d2r-map.ahk`.
-Or alternatively you can run the `/bin/d2rmap.exe` executable, which does the same thing.
+Or alternatively you can run the `d2rmap.exe` latest release, which does the same thing.

 2. Map server:
 You need a running map service to send mapseed/id/difficulty values and return an image.

-This map server is not in this repository (but coming soon!)
+### Use a hosted free map server

-However it hosted on the internet for you to use.
+There is a hosted one on the internet which you are free to use, but may be slow and occasionally go down.
-If you use my hosted map server, please consider donating to help with hosting costs.
+If you use this server please consider donating to help with server costs.
+If you'd like to donate, some BTC will be appreciated:
+`18hSn32hChp1CmBYnRdQFyzkz5drpijRa2`
+To use this server, simply use the existing configuration in `settings.ini`

+### Run your own map server

+You need an installation of Diablo 2 LOD 1.13c (NOT resurrected!).
+The map server uses the old Diablo 2 code to generate maps, since they are identical in D2R.

+Install Diablo 2, the LoD expansion, then the 1.13c patch.
+You must also install [Docker](https://docs.docker.com/get-docker/)

+Then you can use docker to run:
+`docker pull docker.io/joffreybesos/d2-mapserver`
+`docker run -v "./:/app/cache" -v "/c/Program Files (x86)/Diablo II":/app/game -p 3002:3002 -e PORT=3002 joffreybesos/d2-mapper:latest`

+Once it's running port 3002, edit your `settings.ini` file.
+Change `baseurl` to this: `baseUrl=http://0.0.0.0:3002`

 ## How it works